Aboriginal land trust: New South Wales

-A non-statutory NSW Aboriginal Land Council was created in 1977, to assist in the protests by Aboriginal people for their land rights, and the Aboriginal Land Rights Act 1983 created the NSWALC as a statutory body.
+A non-statutory NSW Aboriginal Land Council was created in 1977, to assist in the protests by Aboriginal people for their land rights.

+In February 1982 the NSW Government informed the Aboriginal Lands Trust that the Minister for Aboriginal Affairs, Frank Walker would be responsible for matters relating to it, and that Pat O'Shane had been appointed Secretary to the Minister.
+Protests ensued, but Aboriginal Land Rights Act 1983 created the NSWALC as a statutory body.
+This was considered a backwards step by members of the Aboriginal Lands Trust, because significant lands, hunting and gathering rights, and other rights were lost in the new Act.
+The property of the Trust was transferred to the Minister, until its eventual transfer to relevant Aboriginal Land Councils.

 Northern Territory

 In the Northern Territory, land trusts are governed under the Aboriginal Land Rights Act, 1976, which also governs the way in which groups can make claims to land.
 The ALTs hold the title to land handed back to the traditional Aboriginal owners through the Land Rights Act.

 Queensland

 In Queensland, there are many land trusts, holding about 5% of the land.
 They were created under the state's Aboriginal Land Act 1991 and the Torres Strait Islander Land Act 1991.

 South Australia

 In South Australia, there is a single statutory body known as the Aboriginal Lands Trust, also known as the South Australian Aboriginal Lands Trust (SAALT).
 It was created under the Aboriginal Lands Trust Act 1966.
-This Bill was introduced by Don Dunstan, who was then South Australia’s Attorney-General and Minister for Aboriginal Affairs, and who later became Premier.
+This Bill was introduced by Don Dunstan, who was then South Australia's Attorney-General and Minister for Aboriginal Affairs, and who later became Premier.
 It holds title to Aboriginal land in South Australia and oversees the management and control of those lands including the ability to issue a lease over lands for 99 years to an "incorporated community body".
 The Government of South Australia is also able to transfer other crown land to the control of the Trust.

 The Lands Trust Act 1966 was the first land rights law in modern times and predated the 1967 Referendum.
 It allowed for parcels of Aboriginal land previously held by the South Australian Government to be handed to the Aboriginal Lands Trust of SA under the Act.
 It was held in perpetuity for the benefit of Aboriginal South Australians.
 The Trust was governed by a Board composed solely of Aboriginal people.
 In the 2013 Review of the Act, the powers of the Trust were reviewed and changed to modernise the Trust and the Aboriginal Lands Trust of South Australia Act 2013 (SA) was passed.

 The other two Aboriginal landholding authorities in the state are Anangu Pitjantjatjara Yankunytjatjara (APY) and Maralinga Tjarutja, also statutory bodies.